sukhjinder-kumar/blog/_posts/2023-04-06-Green_Eyed_Dragon.md

 date: 2023-04-06 16:25:10 +0530
 categories: [Puzzle]
 tags: [puzzle, logical]     # TAG names should always be lowercase
+summary: This is a very innocent looking puzzle which makes absolutely no sense until it does!
+excerpt_card: This is a very innocent looking puzzle which makes absolutely no sense until it does!
 ---

-This is a very innocent looking puzzle which makes absolutely no sense until it does!

 ## Problem